monazid/algo_project/README.md

 # CODE

+def main():
+    print('Welcome!
+YOU ARE NOT ALONE\n')
+    print('\nSign in if you want to stop bullying') userdict={}
+    mail = input('\nenter you email')
+    password = input('\nenter you password')
+    userdict[mail]=password
+    print('\nChoose from the following options: \n1.
+You need to contact immediate help.'
+          '\n2.
+Information \n3.
+You are witness of bullying' ' \n4.
+You suffer bullying ')
+    option = input('\nPlease enter the option number: ')
+    useroption=[]
+    useroption.append(option)
+    try:
+        option = int(option)
+        if 0 < option < 5:
+            if option ==1:
+                print('\nWe are here to help you!')
+                print('\nYou are not alone!')
+                print('\n Please call this number as soon as possible and someone will assist you : ' '1-800-273-TALK (8255)')
+            elif option == 2:
+                print('\nYou will receive information about bullying')
+                print('\nWhich type of bullying do you want to have information about') print('ºnChoose from the following options: \n1.
+Sexual Bullying' ' \n2.
+Prejudicial Bullying \n3.
+Verbal Bullying \n4.
+Relational Agressive \n5.
+Physical Bullying' '\n6.
+Cyberbullying ')
+                type = int(input('\nPlease enter the option number: '))
+                useroption.append(type)
+                if type == 1:
+                    print('Sexual bullying consists of repeated, harmful, and humiliating actions that target a person sexually. '
+                          'Examples include sexual name-calling, crude comments, vulgar gestures, uninvited touching, sexual propositioning, and pornographic materials.'
+                          ' A bully might make a crude comment about a peers appearance, attractiveness, sexual development, or sexual activity') elif type == 2:
+                    print('Prejudicial bullying is based on prejudices tweens and teens have toward people of different races, religions, or sexual orientation.'
+                          ' This type of bullying can encompass all the other types of bullying.'
+                          ' When prejudicial bullying occurs, kids are targeting others who are different from them and singling them out.') elif type == 3:
+                    print('Perpetrators of verbal bullying use words, statements, and name-calling to gain power and control over a target. '
+                          'Typically, verbal bullies will use relentless insults to belittle, demean, and hurt another person. '
+                          'They choose their targets based on the way they look, act, or behave.
+It’s also common for verbal bullies to target kids with special needs.') elif type == 4:
+                    print('Relational bullying is a sneaky and insidious type of bullying that often goes unnoticed by parents and teachers. '
+                          'Sometimes referred to as emotional bullying, ' 'relational aggression is a type of social manipulation where tweens and teens try to hurt their peers or sabotage their social standing.') elif type == 5:
+                    print('Physical bullying is the most obvious form of bullying.
+It occurs when kids use physical actions to gain power and control over their targets. '
+                          'Physical bullies tend to be bigger, stronger, and more aggressive than their peers. ' 'Examples of physical bullying include kicking, hitting, punching, slapping, shoving, and other physical attacks.') elif type == 6:
+                    print('When a tween or a teen uses the Internet, a smartphone, or other technology to harass, threaten, embarrass, or target another person, it is cyberbullying. '
+                          'If an adult is involved in the harassment, it is called cyber-harassment or cyberstalking.')
+                else:
+                    print('Invalid Input.
+You have entered a number outside the range')

             elif option == 3:
                 print('\nYou will receive help on how to help the person who is suffering bullying')